(Or July, for that matter?)

 The implications of the Truth-in-Testing Law have been nothing less than transformative for test takers, to say nothing of professionals in the test prep industry.
 However, the legislation posed a bevy of logistical and design problems for test makers.
 These organizations argued that the law would make development of valid tests more challenging and costly.
 Clearly, they survived.

 The College Board somehow wrangled an exemption that allowed them to release tests from only some test dates.
 Today, students may avail themselves of Question-and-Answer Service, receiving copies of the SAT questions they took along with their reported answers, for SAT exams administered in January, October, and May.
 Yet, the SAT is offered seven times a year in every state including New York.

 ACT, Inc., on the other hand, doesn’t appear to have received the same accommodations affored its more established rival.
 Students taking the ACT in December, April, and June may also receive a test booklet and list of answers through a Test Information Release.
-But for some reason, the organization cannot or will not offer a February test date because of the Truth-in-Testing Law.
+But for some reason, the organization cannot or will not offer a New York February or July test date because of the Truth-in-Testing Law.

-Interestingly, Bill A9884-2013 was introduced in the NY Assembly in May 2014 to level the playing field for the ACT and New York’s deprived high schoolers.
-Unfortunately, no action has yet been taken on that bill.
+Will New York test takers ever enjoy the full slate of ACT administrations offered other states?
+Bill A9884-2013 was introduced in the NY Assembly in May 2014 to level the playing field for the ACT and New York’s deprived high schoolers.
+Unfortunately, no action has yet been taken on that bill or any other solution.